joeroaden/Currency-Exchanger/README.md

 7. Acces the html page called index.html and you are ready to begin using the application once the UI is completed

+8. A unique ExchnageRate API key is required to run this application - first navigate to _https://www.exchangerate-api.com/_ and add email address to get a free key and create a free account.  *Note a free account is all that is needed to run this program

+9. Once your email is verified, your key will be activated.
+Place your key in an .env file at the top level of your directory utilizing this format "API_KEY={YOUR UNIQUE KEY}".
+Please note there are no brackets, just your key

+10. After your unique key has been added to the .env file, you are ready to run this application

-8. For additional information and help, here is a link to GitHub Docs that provides detailed explanations - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+x.
+For additional information and help, here is a link to GitHub Docs that provides detailed explanations - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 ## Known Bugs